 Baking doughnuts instead of frying them is a simple yet effective way to lighten up your favorite holey treats, and it’s easy to do with just about any doughnut recipe.
 All you have to do is prepare the recipe per the instructions, but instead of frying, bake the doughnuts on a baking sheet until they have attained toasty, tasty perfection.
 You’ll have all of the deliciousness with just a little less decadence.

-This recipe is adapted from our very own fried doughnut recipe.
 Instead of frying, these doughnuts are baked until golden, yielding a delicate, cakey-textured treat.
 Once baked, you can garnish them however you’d like to make a lighter version of your favorite doughnut.

 Here are some answers to common questions about baked doughnuts.